awsdocs/amazon-s3-userguide/doc_source/download-objects.md

 ## Using the S3 console<a name="download-objects-console"></a>

-This section explains how to use the Amazon S3 console to download an object from an S3 bucket\.
+This section explains how to use the Amazon S3 console to download an object from an S3 bucket using a presigned URL\.

 **Note**
 You can only download one object at a time\.